 - 4200mAh battery capacity, SuperCharge fast-charging (at 40W)

 It comes with an additional benefit too: the ability to charge-up other Qi devices direct from the phone.
 We put an iPhone X back-to-back with the Mate 20 Pro and the iPhone was able to pull extra juice from the Huawei.
-That might not be its greatest use though: think wireless earphones and this feature, which is activated manually within the settings, could be a great addition.
+That might not be its greatest use though: think of wireless earphones and this feature - which is activated manually within the settings and remains active for three minutes before automatically deactivating - could be a great addition.

-There's also the addition of GPU Turbo, to unlock some additional graphics support for certain games (not everything is compatible, it's down to developers to get on board).
+There's also the addition of GPU Turbo, to unlock some additional graphics support for certain games (not everything is compatible, it's down to developers to get on board) like PUBG Mobile.
+We're bigger fans of South Park: Phone Destroyer, however, whic has been running like a dream without the phone getting too hot.

 - EMUI 9.0 at launch (over Android 9.0)